cu-mkp/edition-webpages/docs/about/digital.md

 Digital Development
 ======

 _Secrets of Craft and Nature_ first publicly launched in February 2020 after the culmination of more than six years of research, teaching, and collaboration.
-The digital development of the Edition has taken place in tandem with content development, creating an iterative workflow between IN THE MIDDLE HERE

-has brought together members of the Making and Knowing Project with  Digital Designer-Developer: Nick Laiacona and team at [Performant Software Solutions](https://www.performantsoftware.com/) the Project
+The digital development of the Edition has taken place in tandem with content development, creating an iterative workflow between technical and editorial activities.
+This brought together members of the Making and Knowing Project, [Performant Software Solutions](https://www.performantsoftware.com/), and the Columbia University Libraries, as well as numerous students and collaborators as detailed further in the Edition's [Credits](/#content/about/credits).

+Introduction and Sustainability
+---

 As a digital scholarly publication, _Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
 640_ aims to make all online content openly and sustainably available.
 The creation of the Edition by the Making and Knowing Project has involved evolving approaches and methodologies to facilitate the multifaceted collaborative research process.
 At the same time, the digital development of the Edition has prioritized the generation and preservation of all Project data in sustainable, open formats to ensure adherence to open-access and open-source standards wherever possible.
 This commitment is founded on the conviction that the Edition should serve as a resource to a wide and diverse audience, enabling knowledge exchange now and into the future.